IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/creative_process.md

 ### DM-UY 1143 Ideation and Prototyping
 ##### Fall 2016 • De Angela L. Duff • Tuesdays and Thursdays • 10:30-12:20pm • 2MTC MAGNET 811

-# Creative Process Research Paper & Documentary
+# Creative Process Video Documentary

 Working in groups of two, you will research, analyze, evaluate, and finally communicate the research &amp; design processes of a creator from a discipline of your team’s choice.
-The final form of this research project will be a collaborative research paper and a video documentary of 1 to 3 minutes in length.
+The final form of this research project will be an annotated bibliography and video documentary of 1 to 3 minutes in length.

 Possible Choices (but not limited to):